AlexZengXi/Computational-Physics/README.md

-# Computational Physics Course Work from University of Toronto
+# Computational Physics

-Course work from the University of Toronto PHY324 Physics Practical 2 course
+Computational Physics Course Work from University of Toronto